serokell/blog-posts/Alex and Happy Part 2/article.md

 Furthermore, using precedences here will not help us.

 One feature supported by Happy is the `%prec` directive, which allows creating a placeholder precedence such as `%left APP`, and then using it like this:  `| exp exp %prec APP` (see [2.3.2](https://monlih.github.io/happy-docs/#_sec_precedences) in the Happy User Guide).
+It might cause shift/reduce conflicts later on, though, that could be fixed by listing all terminals in the precedence table.
+Sometimes it might be less annoying than refactoring the grammar, but it's not our case here.

 Instead of messing with precedences, we will make an observation that will allow us to refactor our grammar in an intelligent way to resolve this ambiguity: the right side of a function application will always be an "atom".